Page introduction

 Execution admissibility | The determination that a proposed consequential action is permitted to execute at T=0, given resolved authority, constraints, state, context, and evidence. | Not “approval” as a UI step; not a retrospective justification; not a best-effort control. | Runtime decision at the commit boundary. | Authority state; constraints; contextual signals; evidence; current system state. | Typed admissibility outcome (permit / deny / hold / escalate) and associated evidence trail. | EAA | T=0; institutional consequence; SCIA Runtime; evidence at execution; context at execution. |

-T=0 | The point in time where execution binds institutional consequence and cannot be “undone” by governance intent alone. | Not the time a decision is made; not a review meeting; not a policy publication moment. | Commit boundary of consequence-binding execution. | Proposed action; current authoritative state; required proofs. | Consequence-binding state transition (or refusal to transition). | EAA | Institutional commit boundary; execution surface; SCIA Runtime; evidence at execution. |
+T=0 | T=0: The institutional commit boundary: the moment a proposed action becomes consequence-binding execution.
+In distributed systems, a workflow may contain multiple T=0 boundaries, each tied to a distinct consequence class or irreversible state transition. | Not the time a decision is made; not a review meeting; not a policy publication moment. | Commit boundary of consequence-binding execution. | Proposed action; current authoritative state; required proofs. | Consequence-binding state transition (or refusal to transition). | EAA | Institutional commit boundary; execution surface; SCIA Runtime; evidence at execution. |

 Institutional consequence | The durable organisational outcome produced when an action binds (e.g., funds move, a contract commits, access changes, a record becomes authoritative). | Not “impact” in the abstract; not analytics; not internal intention. | Downstream of execution; the reason admissibility exists. | Execution events; institutional systems of record; obligations. | Committed state, obligation, entitlement, liability, access, or record truth. | EAA | Consequence system; execution surface; commit boundary; AoR. |